Skip to Content

 Why Is Speeding Dangerous?

-1. The human factor is one of the elements most frequently involved in speeding traffic accidents.
+The human factor is one of the elements most frequently involved in speeding accidents.
 The driver is responsible for acting properly, therefore he must not only comply with the regulations governing circulation, but also adapt his personal conditions to driving.
-People of between 25 and 34 years old make up the age group most at risk of having a speeding traffic accident.
+People of between 25 and 34 years old make up the age group most at risk of having a speeding traffic accident, but causes of teenage car accidents are in play, too.

-1. The layout of the road can cause an accident: straight lines, curves, asphalt status, signaling, etc. An interesting fact is that about 60% of speeding-related accidents occurred on smooth lines or curves.
-Weather conditions like ice, rain, snow, wind, day or night, also affect accidents.
+The layout of the road (straight lines, curves, asphalt status, signaling, etc.) can cause an accident, especially while speeding.
+An interesting fact is that about 60% of speeding-related accidents occurred on smooth lines or curves.
+Weather conditions can affect the road and create car accidents caused by rain, ice, snow, wind, day or night.

 Most Common Types of Accidents Involving Speeding

-Head on collision: It is the violent encounter between two or more moving vehicles.
+Head On Collision: This type of accident is the violent encounter between two or more moving vehicles.
 The impact is given and received on the front of the involved cars.

-T-Bone collision: It occurs when a vehicle crashes against the side wall of another that is in motion.
+T-Bone Collision: This occurs when a vehicle crashes against the side wall of another that is in motion.

-Intersection Accident: Consists of a multiple cars colliding at an intersection
+Intersection Accident: This type of accident consists of multiple cars colliding at an intersection

 Why Does Speeding Cause Accidents?